-The Project will include the installation of approximately 30,000 to 50,000 solar panels.
-The exact make and model of the solar panels will be determined later, but are anticipated to have a rated power of 300-420 W per panel and measure approximately 2 m long by 1 m wide.
-Each solar panel will be mounted on a galvanized steel and/or aluminum rack system that is positioned approximately 0.5 to 1.5 m above finished grade either at an angle between 20 and 40 degrees (fixed tilt) or with a +/- 60-degree range of motion (single axis tracking).
+The Project will include the installation of approximately 35,000 to 60,000 solar panels.
+The exact make and model of the solar panels will be determined at a later date, but are anticipated to have a rated power of 300-420 watts per panel and measure approximately 2 m long by 1 m wide.
+Each solar panel will be mounted on a galvanized steel and aluminum rack system that is positioned approximately 0.5 to 1.5 m above finished grade either at an angle between 20 and 40 degrees (fixed tilt) or with a +/- 60-degree range of motion (single axis tracking).
 Fixed tilt panels would be installed in rows facing south and the tracking system would be tracking east/west on a north/south axis.

 Each panel will be disconnected from the electrical system and unfastened from the mounting rack.
 After removal of the panel from the rack, it will be placed in a vehicle or container for transportation off-site for recycling or disposal.